-If applying as a BEFA candidate, please select the “Foreign Architect” option.
+If applying as a foreign architect candidate, please select the “Foreign Architect” option.
 If applying for the traditional path of EESA/IDP/ARE, please select the “Intern” option.

 Many registration boards require applicants to have a professional degree from a program accredited by the National Architectural Accrediting Board (NAAB).
 Foreign-educated individuals who do not hold such a degree should have their education evaluated by NAAB through their Education Evaluation Services for Architects (EESA) program.

 Applications for an EESA must be requested from: